loopasam/Project-work/README.md

 - [Java programing for making model using Eclipse]( https://github.com/Ashwini607/Project-work/blob/master/Documents/workspace/trial/src/trial)
 - [Result of models in different RDF serialisation](https://github.com/Ashwini607/Project-work/blob/master/Documents)

+ For example, you can see about a model "finalModel3": model written in Java [click to see it]() model output in different serialisations and queries related to this model[click to see it](https://github.com/Ashwini607/Project-work/tree/master/Documents/git/finalModel3)

 ---
 # SPARQL query for metadata